aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

   Normal  UPDATE  7m6s (x6 over 23h)  nginx-ingress-controller  Ingress default/simple-web-ingress
 ```

-Another important command would be to check the logs of, using the command `kubectl logs <kind>/<name>`.
+Another important command is `kubectl logs <kind>/<name>`, as you might expect it shows you the resources' logs if applicable.
-As the logs are produced by Pods, running such command on a resource above a Pod will dig through Kubernetes
+As the logs are produced by Pods,
-to display the logs of any Pod underneath it.
+running such a command on a resource above a Pod will dig through Kubernetes to display the logs of a randomly chosen Pod underneath it.

 ```shell
 $ kubectl logs deployments/my-web-server-deployment
 Found 3 pods, using pod/my-web-server-deployment-755b499f77-4n5vn
 # [logs]
 ```

-Finally, it is sometimes useful to connect on a pod, you can do so with the command `kubectl exec -it <name> -- /bin/bash`.
+Finally, it is sometimes useful to connect on a pod, you can do so with the command kubectl `exec -it <pod_name> -- /bin/bash`.
 This will open an interactive shell on the pod, enabling you to interact with its content.

 ```shell